 - It is now recommended to fund your Horizon Balance ahead of time.
-It's still not required, but we recommend funding your balance to enable additional functionality.
+It's still not required, but we recommend funding your balance to enable additional functionality and higher sending limits.
 Previously, we recommended not to fund your Dwolla Balance, but the new processes operate much more efficiently if you fund your Horizon Balance ahead of time.
 It's optional, though.
+Payments originating directly from your bank account will have lower maximum transaction limits and longer processing times.
 With that being said, you should be advised that THE FUNDS HELD IN DWOLLA'S HOLDING ACCOUNT MAY NOT BE ELIGIBLE FOR SHARE INSURANCE OFFERED BY THE NATIONAL CREDIT UNION SHARE INSURANCE FUND.
 IN THE EVENT OF A FINANCIAL INSTITUTION PARTNER RECEIVERSHIP, YOU MAY LOSE VALUE.

 For Payment Receivers

 - The sign up process is now super easy and fast!

 - You must create a Horizon Payment Center account before you can be issued a payment.

 - You must add & verify a bank account before you can be issued a payment.
 Verification can be done using the instant verification or using micro-deposits.

 - You will receive reminders and notifications if you missed a step.